Uniform accuracy of implicit-explicit Runge-Kutta methods for linear hyperbolic relaxation systems: Uniform stability

-Since $\bm{A}_0$ is an SPD matrix and $\bm{A}_0 \bm{Q}$ is a symmetric semi-negative-definite matrix from the structural stability condition in section \ref{subsec:ssc}, if further assuming $ \bm{M}_\star $ and $\bm{M} \bm{H} $ are semi-positive-definite matrices, the second term and fourth term on the RHS of \eqref{equ:err-uniform-stability} may be good terms in an energy estimate for $\bm{U}$.
-Therefore, following \cite{hu_uniform_2023}, we assume that, for the matrix $\bm{H}$ in a type CK IMEX-RK scheme, there exists a matrix $\bm{M}$ such that \begin{assump} \end{assump} \begin{itemize} \item [($\bm{M1}$)] $\bm{M} \bm{H} + (\bm{M} \bm{H})^T$ is semi-positive-definite and has rank $(s-1)$. \item [($\bm{M2}$)] $\bm{M}_\star + \bm{M}_\star^T$ is semi-positive-definite and has rank $(s-1)$. \end{itemize} For some widely used IMEX-RK schemes such as ARS(2,2,2), ARS(4,4,3) and BHR(5,5,3)$^\star$, \cite{hu_uniform_2023} gives their corresponding $\bm{M}$ matrices and discuss necessary conditions for the existence of $\bm{M}$.
+Since $\bm{A}_0$ is an SPD matrix and $\bm{A}_0 \bm{Q}$ is a symmetric semi-negative-definite matrix from the structural stability condition in section \ref{subsec:ssc}, if further assuming $ \bm{M}_\star $ and $\bm{M} \bm{H} $ are semi-positive-definite matrices, the second term $T_2$ and the fourth term $T_4$ on the RHS of \eqref{equ:err-uniform-stability} may be good terms in the energy estimate.
+Therefore, following \cite{hu_uniform_2023}, we assume that, for the matrix $\bm{H}$ in a type CK IMEX-RK scheme, there exists a matrix $\bm{M}$ such that \begin{assump} \end{assump} \begin{itemize} \item [($\bm{M1}$)] $\bm{M} \bm{H} + (\bm{M} \bm{H})^T$ is semi-positive-definite and has rank $(s-1)$. \item [($\bm{M2}$)] $\bm{M}_\star + \bm{M}_\star^T$ is semi-positive-definite and has rank $(s-1)$. \end{itemize} For some widely used IMEX-RK schemes such as ARS(2,2,2) \cite{ascher1997}, ARS(4,4,3) \cite{ascher1997} and BHR(5,5,3)$^\star$ \cite{boscarino2009siam}, \cite{hu_uniform_2023} gives their corresponding $\bm{M}$ matrices and discuss necessary conditions for the existence of $\bm{M}$.
+For another IMEX-RK scheme ARS(2,3,2) \cite{ascher1997}, it is easy to see the corresponding $\bm{M}$ matrix is the same as for ARS(2,2,2).